itdxer/neupy/site/docs/storage.rst

 Save and load algorithms
 ------------------------

-After succesful learning you can save network and later use it for prediction tasks.
-There already exists awesome library - `dill <https://github.com/uqfoundation/dill>`_.
-As a ``pickle`` library ``dill`` provides similar interface to serialize and de-serialize built-in python objects.
-The main advantage of this is a functionality that can store a network class and attributes without additional functionality.
+After successful learning you can save network and later re-use it.
+You can do it with external library - `dill <https://github.com/uqfoundation/dill>`_.
+As a ``pickle`` library ``dill`` provides similar interface to serialize and de-serialize python objects.
+The main advantage of this is a functionality that can store a network class and attributes without additional modification to the classes.

 First of all you need to install ``dill`` library